-Translating SDATA entities as FrameMaker text Discarding external data entity references 338 insets Translating ISO public entities 338 Translating SDATA entities as FrameMaker reference elements Facilitating entry of special characters that translate as entities Translating external text entities as text insets .
-335 Translating internal text entities as text insets .
-335 Creating book components from general entities .
-339 Changing the structure and formatting of a text Discarding unknown processing instructions .
-339 inset on import Using entities for storing graphics or equations 339 Chapter 22 Translating Tables In this chapter Working with colspecs and spanspecs (CALS only) 354 Default translation Specifying which part of a table a row or cell occurs On import to FrameMaker in On export to markup Specifying which column a table cell occurs in .
-355 Modifications to the default translation 346 Omitting explicit representation of table parts.
-356 Specifying a table element in Schema 346 Creating parts of a table even when those parts Formatting properties for tables have no content Identifying and renaming table parts 350 Specifying the ruling style for a table 361 Representing FrameMaker table properties as Exporting table widths proportionally 361 attributes in markup Creating vertical straddles Representing FrameMaker table properties implicitly in markup Using a table to format an element as a boxed set of paragraphs Adding format rules that use CALS attributes (CALS Creating tables inside other tables only) Rotating tables on the page Chapter 23 Translating Graphics and Equa ntions In this chapter Representing the internal structure of equations .
-Default translation 385 Supported graphic file formats Renaming markup attributes that correspond to graphic properties General import and export of graphic elements 371 Omitting representation of graphic properties in On export to markup markup On import to FrameMaker Omitting optional elements and attributes from the Modifications to the default translation default DTD declarations Identifying and renaming graphic and equation Specifying the data content notation on export 388 elements Changing the name of the graphic file on export.
-Specifying a graphic or equation element in 389 Schema Changing the file format of the graphic file on export Exporting graphic and equation elements 383 скроп
+Translating SDATA entities as FrameMaker text Discarding external data entity references 333 insets Translating ISO public entities 333 Translating SDATA entities as FrameMaker reference elements Facilitating entry of special characters that translate as entities Translating external text entities as text insets .
+330 Translating internal text entities as text insets .
+330 Creating book components from general entities.
+334 Changing the structure and formatting of a text Discarding unknown processing instructions .
+334 inset on import Using entities for storing graphics or equations 334 Chapter 22 Translating Tables In this chapter Working with colspecs and spanspecs (CALS only) 349 Default translation Specifying which part of a table a row or cell occurs On import to FrameMaker in On export to markup Specifying which column a table cell occurs in .
+350 Modifications to the default translation 341 Omitting explicit representation of table parts.
+351 Specifying a table element in Schema Creating parts of a table even when those parts Formatting properties for tables have no content Identifying and renaming table parts 345 Specifying the ruling style for a table 356 Representing FrameMaker table properties as attributes in markup Exporting table widths proportionally 356 Representing FrameMaker table properties Creating vertical straddles implicitly in markup paragraphs Adding format rules that use CALS attributes (CALS Creating tables inside other tables only) Rotating tables on the page Chapter 23 Translating Graphics and Equa ations In this chapter Representing the internal structure of equations .
+Default translation 380 Supported graphic file formats Renaming markup attributes that correspond to General import and export of graphic elements 366 graphic properties On export to markup Omitting representation of graphic properties in markup On import to FrameMaker Omitting optional elements and attributes from the Modifications to the default translation default DTD declarations Identifying and renaming graphic and equation Specifying the data content notation on export 383 elements Changing the name of the graphic file on export $ . $ Specifying a graphic or equation element in 384 Schema Changing the file format of the graphic file on Exporting graphic and equation elements 378 export

-Specifying the entity name on export 392 Changing how FrameMaker writes out the size of a graphic Chapter 24 Translating Cross-Reference es In this chapter Renaming the markup attributes used with cross-references Chapter 25 Translating Variables and S System Variable Elements In this chapter elements Chapter 26 Translating Markers In this chapter Writing marker text as element content instead of as an attribute Chapter 27 Translating Conditional Te xt In this chapter On import to FrameMaker 418 Modifications to the default translation 418
+Specifying the entity name on export Changing how FrameMaker writes out the size of a graphic Chapter 24 Translating Cross-References In this chapter Specifying a cross-reference element in Schema .
+394 Renaming the markup attributes used with cross-references Chapter 25 Translating Variables and Syst em Variable Elements In this chapter Translating markup elements as system variable elements Chapter 26 Translating Markers In this chapter Specifying a marker element in Schema 407 Writing marker text as element content instead of as an attribute Chapter 27 Translating Conditional Text In this chapter On export to markup